 Last updated on February 1, 2022

-This is the second post in our series where we test the on-page SEO of the world’s most popular CMS systems.
+This is the fourth post in our series where we test the on-page SEO of the world’s most popular CMS systems.

 Read on to discover:

-- how well set up for on-page SEO Squarespace is out the box,
+- how well set up for on-page SEO WordPress is out of the box,

 Let’s get started with a summary.